billvaglienti/ProtoGen/README.md

 - `name` : The same as the name attribute of a structure.

 - `ID` : gives the identifying value of the packet.
-This can be any resolvable string, though typically it will be an element of a previously defined enumeration.
-If the ID attribute is missing then the all-caps name of the packet is used as the ID.
+This can be any resolvable string, though typically it will be an element of an enumeration.
+If the ID attribute is missing the all-caps name of the packet is used as the ID.
+In some cases multiple packets may be identical except for the identifier.
+It is possible to simply define multiple packets in the XML, however a better solution is to specify multiple identifiers by using spaces or commas to delimit the identifers in the ID attribute.
+If multiple identifiers are given the encode function is changed so the caller provides the desired id.
+In addition the decode function is changed so that any of given identifiers can be used for a successful packet decode.

 - `file` : The same as the file attribute of a structure.